CodeURJC-DAW-2024-25/webapp07/README.md

 Users can be anonymous users, admins, or clients.
 Customers can place orders with one or more dishes and rate each dish.
 Admins can add dishes to the menu.
+Orders contain the dishes, the price, the user information and delivery adress.

 ___
 ### :gear: Functionalities